kristoff-it/kristoff.it/content/blog/improving-your-zls-experience/index.md

 ...or does it?

-## Getting save-on-build diagnostics from ZLS
+## Getting Build-On-Save Diagnostics From ZLS

 ZLS can be configured to run your build script on save.
 If that results in build errors, ZLS will be able to display those in your editor like any other diagnostic.